Washington County Sheriff's Office to comply with ICE subpoenas

 The Washington County Sheriff's Office said late Tuesday, Feb.
 18, that it would comply with subpoenas from U.S. Immigration and Customs Enforcement for information the agency is seeking about two people it wants to deport.

 The move appears aimed at circumventing Oregon's sanctuary law, which is among the oldest in the country and has long blocked ICE and local law enforcement agencies from sharing some information.

-ICE is seeking details about two Mexican nationals that it claims are not in the country legally.
-According to jail records posted online, the Washington County Jail is currently holding both men.
+ICE is seeking details about two Mexican nationals whom it claims are in the country illegally.
+According to jail records posted online, the Washington County Jail currently is holding both men.

 You count on us to stay informed and we depend on you to fund our efforts.
 Quality local journalism takes time and money.
 Please support us to protect the future of community journalism.